foundersandcoders/coursebook/src/course/syllabus/apprenticeship/database/project.md

 ### Adding a volume to your app

-1. [Install the Fly CLI](https://oliverjam.es/articles/deploying-to-fly#how-do-you-deploy) if you haven’t already.
+1. [Install the Fly CLI and deploy your app](https://oliverjam.es/articles/deploying-to-fly#how-do-you-deploy) if you haven’t already.
 2. Create a volume by running the following command

    `flyctl volumes create data --region lhr --size 1`